rrekapalli/MoneyPlant/README-docker-images.md

 ## Docker Image Configuration

-The Docker images are configured in the parent pom.xml using the jib-maven-plugin.
+The Docker image is configured in the parent pom.xml using the jib-maven-plugin.
 The configuration includes:

 - Base image: eclipse-temurin:21-jre
 - Image name: rrekapalli/money-plant:${project.artifactId}